hallopatidu/x9framework-example/README.md

+246 / 5.000
+Kết quả dịch
+Kết quả bản dịch
-## CÀI ĐẶT
+## SETTING
-* Kéo git về.
+* Pull git back.
-* Chạy đoạn lệnh 'npm install' trong Window Command Prompt tại thư mục "./package" để cài các gói nodejs cần thiết.
+* Run the 'npm install' command in the Window Command Prompt at the "./package" directory to install the necessary nodejs packages.
-* Mở cocos creaotor vào thư mục vừa kéo git về.
+* Open cocos creaotor to the folder you have just pulled git on.
-* Xóa một số file meta để CC tạo meta mới (nếu gặp lỗi).
+* Delete some meta files for CC to create new meta (if there is an error).